How to start a snack business: from idea to first sale

 Define your niche and research the market

-Your first move is to find out what snack lovers crave.
-Use a free resource like Google Trends to compare search interest for your ideas, for instance, “keto snacks” versus “vegan cookies.”
-Also, walk the aisles of local grocery and specialty food stores to see what’s on the shelf.
+Find out what snack lovers crave before you spend on ingredients.
+Use Google Trends to compare search interest for your ideas, for instance, "keto snacks" versus "vegan cookies."
+Walk the aisles of local grocery and specialty food stores to see what sits on the shelf and what moves.

-It is tempting to create snacks for everyone, but this can dilute your brand.
-Instead, focus on a specific niche like gluten-free treats, corporate snack boxes, or post-workout protein bites.
-A narrow focus helps your marketing and makes your brand memorable.
+It is tempting to create snacks for everyone, but a broad lineup dilutes your brand.
+Focus on a specific niche like gluten-free treats, corporate snack boxes, or post-workout protein bites.
+A narrow focus sharpens your marketing and makes your brand memorable.
+If you want to build a home-based snack business, pick a product your state's cottage food law allows.

 Here are 4 immediate steps to take: